AlmostAPhysicist/HackRU-Fall2025/README.md

 ---

 This README is a living product specification: expand it with UI wireframes, sample data exports, and prioritized MVP tasks as you move from planning to implementation.

+--

+Quick start notes (how to initialize Astro and run the frontend dev server):

+- From repo root run (assuming Node, npm, and Astro are installed):

+	1. cd apps/www
+	2. npm install
+	3. npm run dev

+The above will start the Astro dev server for the frontend.
+Backend services are scaffolded under `apps/api` and require their own dependencies and environment variables to run.